Sterling hits 6-week low vs euro on ECB hawkish surprise

 The BoE move sent gilt yields soaring, and sent the 2-year/10-year yield curve to its flattest since August 2020, with a gap of just 17 bps GB2GB10=RR .

-HSBC analysts noted however the BoE's downward revision to inflation forecasts, to 1.6% by the end of its forecast period, assuming interest rates hit 1.5% by mid-2023.
+HSBC analysts noted however the BoE's downward revision to inflation forecasts, to 1.6% by the end of its forecast period, assuming interest rates at 1.5% by mid-2023.

 "Effectively, the BoE is telling the market that the current profile is potentially too aggressive...This may make it harder for the BoE to deliver an overall tightening cycle that matches market expectations, creating a longer-term drag for sterling," HSBC told clients.

-Investors are also monitoring political developments, where Prime Minister Boris Johnson is fighting to shore up his authority after the resignation of several aides.
+Investors are also monitoring political developments as Prime Minister Boris Johnson fights to shore up his authority after the resignation of several aides.
 He has so far refused to quit over revelations that he and some of his staff attended Downing Street parties during COVID lockdowns.

 Graphic: World FX rates in 2022http://tmsnrt.rs/2egbfVh